ge-wu/dot_files/README.md

 # dot_file

-This is just a bunch of collections I need for Linux.
+This is just a bunch of files I need for my Linux.
+My mainly usage of Linux is to write LaTex with Vim, so my goal is to build my Vim into a LaTex IDE oriented, and I am very satisfied so far.

+Linux Distribution: Arch Linux

 ## LaTex
 Download all the LaTex packages.